ByteDecoder/crypt_keeper/SETUP.md

 Ruby 3.1.7 (Rails 4.2, 6.0, 6.1, 7.0, 7.1, 7.2)

 Not working with Rails 5, need to check why.
+(Apparently Rails 5 does not work with Ruby 3)
 ```bash
 rm Gemfile.lock
 rbenv install 3.1.7